chiao45/parpydtk2/docs/index.rst

 .. only:: html

-    The PDF of this documentation can be obtained ::download:`here ParPyDTK2.pdf<./ParPyDTK2.pdf>`.
+    The PDF of this documentation can be obtained :download:`here<./ParPyDTK2.pdf>`.

 Indices and tables
 ==================